 “We’re incredibly excited to bring a new level of safety and security to the ecosystem with Watchdog.
 Developers require access to cost-effective, efficient, and trustworthy smart contract auditing tools.
 Watchdog delivers just that, and will set a new standard for security.”

-According to a blog post published on Thursday, the blockchain is attempting to safeguard its Defi environment with a brand-new automatic smart contract monitoring system named Watchdog.
+According to a blog post published on Thursday, the blockchain is attempting to safeguard its Defi environment.
+Along with a brand-new automatic smart contract monitoring system named Watchdog.

 The blog post also mentioned that “Smart contract vulnerabilities remain a critical problem across the crypto sector.”
 “Only in the first half of 2022, hackers stole around $1.3 billion in cryptocurrencies, with 97% of these exploits targeting the Defi goods.”